Duke-GCB/SciComp-Materials/slurm/README.md

 * Use the scheduler command `sinfo` to inspect your local cluster.
 Confer with your neighbor.
 What is going on here?
 * Try using the `sinfo --long` command.
 Any more insights?
 * Make note of how much memory and cpu core are on the login node
-  * Command to count of number of cpu cores is "nproc" and querying the amount of memory is "free -g"
+  * Command to count of number of cpu cores is `nproc` and querying the amount of memory is `free -g`

 ## Filesystems and Storage